tweag/nickel/rfcs/003-nix-nickel.md

 #### Package as data

-Despite Nix being branded as a _functional_ package manager, a perhaps surprising conclusion of Eelco's document is that writing packages as actual functions is retrospectively of questionable value.
+Despite Nix being branded as a _functional_ package manager, a perhaps surprising conclusion of Eelco Dolstra's document is that writing packages as actual functions is retrospectively of questionable value.
 Functions need to be applied (and thus arguments be produced) before we can access any data (which hurts discoverability), their inputs are hard to override, etc. Overall, functions are